calebbelkin/Scope-Take-Home/README.md

 The server is located inside the root directory.
 Navigate to the server directory:

-cd server
+`cd server`

 Install Server Dependencies:
 Install the necessary dependencies for the server by running:

-npm install
+`npm install`

 Run the Server:
 Start the server by running:

-npm run dev
+`npm run dev`

-Now, the applicatuin wil be running on http://localhost:5173.
+Now, the application will be running on http://localhost:5173.